williamdemeo/Math700Homework/README.md

 + Optimally, your commit comments should indicate *why* changes were made, and not *what* was changed.
-Git keeps a perfect record of what was changed, so comments mentioning this are somewhat redundant (although they can cometimes be helpful).
+Git keeps a perfect record of what was changed, so comments mentioning this are somewhat redundant (although they can sometimes be helpful).
 Instead, try to give some justification of the changes.
 This is often hard to do in just a few lines and without spending too long thinking about each commit, so don't worry too much; just